Have you ever noticed these little capsules on moss?

 - What is found in the sorus?

-- How is the mechanism that causes spores to be released similar to the mechanism that causes water top move up xylem?
-Explain your answer as fully as possible.
+- How is the mechanism that causes spores to be released similar to the mechanism that causes water to move up xylem?
+Explain your answer.

 - What is meant by a bisexual gametophyte?